tonebase/tonebase-interviews-fs-fe/README.md

 The implementation is good when you determine it's good -- we're excited to see what you come up with!

 **Note:** The design is intentionally non-prescriptive on interactivity.
 Adding any or none is up to you.
 Build this how you would were this going to be shipped to 100,000+ passionate musicians, pianists and guitarists.

+---

+Lastly, just a bit of writing!
+We are a company where members of the team are constantly shifting around/traveling, whether to China to manage our upcoming subsidiary there, or to New York and Europe to head productions, attend events, etc.

+Thus writing, and the ability to write clearly, logically and to formulate arguments and answers is crucial at tonebase, whether a developer, PM, or A&R manager!
+These questions aim to give us a better understanding of you as a writer, as well as your development skills.

+### 1. Tell me about componentWillMount and the issues with it?

+### 2. Can you walk me through the cycle of mounting a stateful component?
+What functions are called in what order?
+Where would you place a request for data from the API?
+Why?

+### 3. If you had unlimited time budget and could fix / improve / change one thing in your last project, what would it be and why?

+---

+That's it!
+Now it's your time -- feel free to ask me any questions you may have and we'd love to answer to the best of our abilities.
+Thank you so much for taking the time to do this quick interview - we can't wait to see your answers and see if there's a way for us to work together!

+At tonebase we truly believe in the following principles:

+1. To Educate & Inspire In Everything We Do
+1. Think Big, Then Think Bigger
+1. Align Around The Mission, Execute Against The Vision
+1. Start And End With The Customer
+1. Culture Doesn't Just Happen, It's Crafted

+We'll let you know very soon if you've moved into the next phase of the interview.
+In the next step we will introduce you to the founders, our mission + vision, core company values and to our small, close-knit and wonderful team.
+We're all excited to see where things go and will be in touch ASAP.

+If there's anything else or you need to get ahold of the team at any time, you can reach out to [team@tonebase.co>](mailto:team@tonebase.co) or reach Abhi, co-founder and Head of Product at [<abhi@tonebase.co>](mailto:abhi@tonebase.co)